Metrics for Graph Comparison: A Practitioner's Guide: Methods

 Models such as preferential attachment \cite{Barabasi1999} and the Watts-Strogatz model \cite{Watts1998} have been designed to mimic properties of observed graphs.
 Very little can be said about these models analytically, and thus much of what is understood about them is computational.
 The two-dimensional square lattice is a quintessential example of a highly structured and regular graph.

-We will now introduce the models that are used.
-We study only undirected graphs, with no self-loops.
-Although directed graphs of are of great practical importance \cite{Zhou2005}, tools such as the graph resistance only apply to undirected graphs.
-In particular, the electrical analogy needed to render the effective graph resistance meaningful is lost in a directed graph.
-Random-walk concepts are still perfectly meaningful on directed graphs, and motivate many popular algorithms used on such graphs (see e.g. \cite{Chung2005}).
+Finally, we restrict the present study to unlabelled and undirected graphs, with no self-loops.
+Although directed graphs are of great practical importance \cite{Zhou2005}, the mathematical analysis of directed graphs is far more complex.

 Most of the models in this work are sampled via the Python package \textsc{NetworkX} \cite{Hagberg2008}; details of implementation can be found in the source code of the same.
 Some of the models we use are most clearly defined via their associated probability distribution, while others are best described by a generative mechanism.
-We will introduce the models roughly in order of complexity.
+We introduce the models roughly in order of complexity.

-\subsection{The Uncorrelated Random Graph}
+\subsubsection{The Uncorrelated random graph}

-The \textbf{uncorrelated random graph} (also known as the \ER random graph) is a random graph in which each edge exists with probability $p$, independent of the existence of all others.
-We denote this distribution of graphs by $G(n,p)$ (recall that $n$ denotes the size of the graph).
-As previously mentioned, this is by far the most thoroughly studied of random graph models; the simplicity of its definition allows for analytic tractability not found in many other models of interest.
-For example, the spectrum of the uncorrelated random graph is well understood.
-In particular, the spectral density forms a semi-circular shape, first described by Wigner \cite{Wigner1958}, of radius $\sqrt{n}p$, albeit with a single eigenvalue $\lamA_1\approx np$ separate from the semicircular bulk \cite{Farkas2001}.
+The \textbf{uncorrelated} \ER \textbf{random graph} is a random graph in which each edge exists with probability $p$, independent of the existence of all others.
+We denote this distribution of graphs by $G(n,p)$.
+The spectral density of the $\lamA$ forms a semi-circular shape, first described by Wigner \cite{Wigner1958}, of radius $\sqrt{np(1-p)}$, albeit with a single eigenvalue $\lamA_1\approx np$ separate from the semicircular bulk \cite{Farkas2001}.

-We will employ the uncorrelated random graph as our null model in many of our experiments.
+We employ the uncorrelated random graph as the null model in many experiments.
 It is, in some sense, a ``structureless'' model; more specifically, the statistical properties of each edge and vertex in the graph are exactly the same.
-This model fails to produce many of properties observed in empirical networks, which motivates the use of alternative graph models.
-For a more detailed definition of the model, and a thorough study of the properties of the uncorrelated random graph, see \cite{Ballobas2001}.
+This model fails to produce many of properties observed in empirical networks, that motivates the use of alternative graph models.

-\subsection{The Stochastic Blockmodel}
+\subsubsection{The Stochastic blockmodel}